 Toes.
 Why am I on my toes? she thought.

 She clung to a wall for support, unsteady legs wobbling beneath her.
-The shock of a crack of thunder made her knees buckle and her eyes screw shut.
+A crack of thunder made her knees buckle and her eyes screw shut.
 Make it stop, make it stop, make it stop.
 She pressed her hands to her ears, desperate to stop the ringing in her ears.
 For a moment it felt like her ears were pressed against the concrete again.

 Rain.
 Cold.
 Where am I?

 She forced her eyes open and shied away from the street light, blinking a couple times to get the rainwater out.
+An orange glow caught her eye to the side, between the line of dark thunderclouds and a wall of blue shadowed mountains.
+Sun.
 A metal door a few feet from her across the alleyway caught her attention.
 She pushed off the wall and stumbled towards it, her feet scraping along the cracked and crumbling concrete.

 Hands.
 Green.
 Big.
 Big green hands.

-She looked down and saw her feet were in a very similar condition, the scales ending just below where her ankles would have been.
+She looked down and found her feet in a very similar condition, the scales ending just above her ankles.
 For a moment, she only saw four toes, though a fifth clawed toe took the place of her heel, keeping her from standing flat footed.
 Her heart pounded.
 Something of hers twitched, sliding along the tiled floor.
 Wait, what?
 She whirled around, catching sight of an enormous leathery wing behind her before she fixated on her tail.

-No, no, no. The heavy tail, covered in the same olive green scales as those on her hands, dragged on the floor.
+The heavy tail, covered in the same olive green scales as those on her hands, dragged on the floor.
 She curled it experimentally.
 That’s a tail.
 My tail.
 It started from the small of her back, a seemingly natural extension of her spine, and eventually tapered off to a point about five feet later.
-She twisted her head around to get a good view of the wing that had been covering her face when she’d fallen.
-There were two; they emerged from each shoulder blade up to a couple inches above her head, then folded back down and ended at about her knees.
+She twisted her head around to get a good view of the wings that had covered her face when she’d fallen.
+They emerged from each shoulder blade up to a couple inches above her head, then folded back down and ended at about her knees.
 Fully folded, they didn’t fit neatly against her back, instead poking out a couple inches to either side of her.

 This can’t be real.
 Lightning flashed.
-A fraction of a second later a crack of thunder rumbled the building.
+A split second later a crack of thunder rumbled the building.
 She screamed as the shock made her lose control of her legs for a moment, sending her sprawling.
 Make it stop.
 Once she recovered, she grabbed the dented metal door and forced it shut, deadening the sounds from outside to tolerable levels.